-Wairarapa Estate, which lies along the East Coast of New Zealand's North Island, is part of a complex geological accretionary system where faulting and folding of rock is significant due to the subduction of the Pacific Oceanic Plate under the Australian Continental Plate.
+Norsewood Estate, which lies across the lower North Island, in which to the East is part of a complex geological accretionary system where faulting and folding of rock is significant due to the subduction of the Pacific Oceanic Plate under the Australian Continental Plate.
 This subduction has created an accretionary wedge regime along the East Coast of the North Island.
-The geology of Wairarapa Estate ranges from Carboniferous (300Mya) (Greywacke Tararua/Ruahine Ranges) to Quaternary (Recent) in age.
+The geology of Norsewood Estate ranges from Carboniferous (300Mya) (Greywacke Tararua/Ruahine Ranges) to Quaternary (Recent) in age.
+To the West is coastal dune plains with uplifted Quaternary rock which meets the central Axial Graywacke Ranges (Tararua and Ruahine).

-The soils of Wairarapa Estate are majority Brown and Pallic soils with some minor Gley, Pumice, Raw, Recent Soils and one area of podzol.
+The soils of Norsewood Estate are majority Brown and Pallic soils with some minor Gley, Pumice, Raw, Recent Soils and one area of podzol.
 Brown Soils are the most extensive soil type for New Zealand, whereas Pallic Soils cover 12% of New Zealand.
 Brown Soils have relative stable topsoils with well-developed subsoils whereas Pallic Soils have limited permeability and are surface erosion susceptible (ideal for Pinus radiata compared to grass species).